paycoreio/docs/docs/products/analytics/visualizations.md

 ## Embedding Visualizations

-For any visualization you create in Redash, you can get an embed link:
+For any visualization you create in PayCore.Analytics, you can get an embed link:

 ![](https://redash.io/assets/images/docs/gitbook/embed_viz.png)